fasttrack42/FastTrack48/README.md

 ## Privacy

 We don't collect any data whatsoever.
-The app doesn't even have the INTERNET permission.
-The app operates entirely locally.
+The app doesn't have the INTERNET permission, and operates fully offline.

 ## Development